sagamedia - docuseries - wdr - our very own farm

 They wanted to earn money with sheep’s wool, skins and meat – but Dunja and Stefan had to postpone the opening of the farm shop.
 The other farmers are also facing challenges: the bad weather is not good for the tomatoes.
 In order to save the harvest, Kati and her husband David all have to lend a hand.
 In addition, a tomato house is urgently needed for protection.
 Kati and David paid 400 euros for the kit for a shelter – but the construction will still cause a lot of trouble.

-First aired on: 07/02/2022 and in the ARD media library
+First aired on: 07/02/2022 and in the ARD MEDIA LIBRARY

 sagamedia - docuseries - wdr - our very own farm - episode 3